cculianu/Fulcrum/README.md

 Linux executable.
 This build is 100% compatible with most stock 64-bit Linux systems with a new enough glibc and libstdc++.
 So on a relatively modern Linux system, you don't have to install anything -- it *just works*.
-You can download the pre-built binary youself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).
+You can download the pre-built binary yourself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).

 If you want to build it yourself though, you can do so, but it requires [Docker](https://www.docker.com/) on either a MacOS or a Linux host system.
 It builds a static Qt and static rocksdb.